threadvoldemort/concurrent_hell/java_tips.md

 # see byte code
-    use javap -c xxx.class to see the decompiled code
+    javap -c xxx.class to see the decompiled code
+# see GC info
+    -XX:+PrintGCDetails